The 1 trick you need to guard your skirt on windy days

 Leave it to a windy day to up the anxiety level — especially if you're wearing a dress or skirt.
-Even Catherine, Duchess of Cambridge (aka the former Kate Middleton) has found herself upwind, nearly causing Marilyn Monroe flyaway moments at airports and charity events.
+Even Catherine, Duchess of Cambridge, has found herself upwind, nearly causing Marilyn Monroe flyaway moments at airports and charity events (or particularly windy royal weddings).

-While we're not quite as high profile as a duchess, it can still be a nuisance to be on skirt patrol every time we're outdoors.
+While we're not quite as high profile as the former Kate Middleton, it can still be a nuisance to be on skirt patrol every time we're outdoors.

-How to keep your skirt from flying up on a windy dayPlay Video - 0:50

 We love this quick and easy solution to ease your wind worries.
-While temporary, it surely comes in handy on the fly and only uses a few items, one of which you likely already have in your pocket or handbag.
+While temporary, it surely comes in handy on the fly and uses only a few items, one of which you likely already have in your pocket or handbag.

 What you'll need: